i-on-project/repohouse/docs/api-hypermedia.md

         - isCreated {Boolean}: Indicates if the teacher is registered in the system.
     - isArchived {Boolean}: Indicates if the course has been archived.
     - classrooms: list of classroom
-        - id {Number}: Classroom´s system Id.
+        - id {Number}: Classroom's system Id.
-        - name {String}: Classroom´s name.
+        - name {String}: Classroom's name.
-        - lastSync {Date}: Classroom´s last time of synchronization with Github.
+        - lastSync {Date}: Classroom's last time of synchronization with Github.
-        - inviteCode {String}: Classroom´s invite code for students.
+        - inviteCode {String}: Classroom's invite code for students.
         - isArchived {Boolean}: Indicates if the classroom has been archived.
         - courseId {Number}: Classroom's associated course system´s Id.
         - teacherId {Number}: Classroom's associated course's teacher system´s Id.